The Buzzer – Livraria Térmita

 2011-2019

-The Buzzer is a long-term photographic project that investigates the shifting identities and geopolitical fault lines of the post-Soviet space, focusing on the Baltic States and their complex relationship with Russia.
-Set primarily in Estonia, Latvia, Lithuania between 2016 and 2018, the project examines how historical antagonisms between Russia and the West continue to unfold.
+The Buzzer investigates the shifting identities and geopolitical fault lines of the post-Soviet space, focusing on the Baltic States and their complex relationship with Russia.
+Set primarily in Estonia, Latvia, Lithuania between 2016 and 2018, the project examines how historical rifts between Russia and the West continue to unfold today.

 Through a combination of original photography, archival imagery, and extensive research, the work interrogates the transformation of these landscapes and societies under competing cultural and political influences.
-It documents military exercises, national celebrations, and everyday encounters across the region, while also delving into the parallel worlds of conspiracy theories, Russian propaganda, and echo chambers affecting public perception.
+It documents military exercises, national celebrations, and everyday encounters across the region, while also delving into the parallel worlds of conspiracy, espionage, and echo chambers affecting public perception.

-A key aspect of the project is the integration of archival materials—sourced primarily from the Estonian National Archives—which serve to reinforce the visual and historical ambiguity present throughout the narrative.
-These images highlight processes of acculturation and resistance across decades, showing statues raised and toppled, borders drawn and erased.
+A key aspect of the project is the integration of archival materials—sourced primarily from The Estonian National Archives—which anchor the visual ambiguity running throughout the narrative.
+These images highlight waves of acculturation and resistance across decades, showing statues raised and toppled, borders drawn and erased.
 By juxtaposing them with contemporary imagery, the work raises questions about the legitimacy of competing historical narratives and the construction of national identity.

 —

-© National Archives of Estonia/Rahvusarhiiv for the archival images
+© The National Archives of Estonia/Rahvusarhiiv for the archival images

 In 2019 the book dummy was shortlisted for the MACK First Book Award, Unseen Dummy Award and Fiebre Dummy Award, being exhibited at Photo London (UK), Unseen Amsterdam (NL) and Fiebre Photobook Festival (ES).